 - Roundtrip transfer (Van from Hanoi to Ha Giang and van from Ha Giang to Hanoi)

 - For not using plastic bottles.
-We will provide you with a 750ml aluminum sports bottle that can be refilled at our lunch stop or homestay/hotel
+We will provide you with a 2000ml sports bottle that can be refilled at our lunch stop or homestay/hotel

 What's Not Included

 - A smaller backpack with a change of clothes and personal things needed for the trek

 - Water - You can buy water along the way, but bring some with you.
 A small bottle of water will be provided at the beginning of your trek.

 - Mosquito repellent

 - Warmer clothes that keep you dry (dress in layers)

 - Weather can be unpredictable depending on season.
 Make sure to check weather forecasts and updates from your City Manager.
 In the event of cancellation due to inclement weather, the City Manager will notify you of alternative options.

 - Bring shoes with a good grip.
 There are high mountains, ravines, and terraced fields all around Ha Giang.
 Some parts of the trek will be a narrow path up and downhill around the mountain, it's unavoidable, but not too dangerous.